tiny-crab/EnronQuerying/README.md

 * Trie caching
   * perhaps the user makes a mistake and types "cst" instead of "cat".
 Caching the "c" trie would enable fast sorting without having to make a trie reload
 * balance trie caching with memory usage
   * I want to run some comparison tests for how much memory this uses on the full dataset.
 I could further split the tries by second or third char, instead of just the first.
-Doing this means that caching smaller tries would lead to fewer cache hits if the user wants to retype something.
+Doing this means that caching smaller tries would lead to fewer cache hits if the user wants to retype something
+* "compressing" the trie
+  * for every node that doesn't hold any "hits" data, we are wasting space.
+For tries that have multiple nodes in a row without any hits, we could compress these nodes into a single one.
+  * this could slightly speed up traversal, as searching the trie could "batch" steps by checking against a substring instead of single character
+  * this would also slightly reduce the amount of memory necessary to store the trie, as it would prune any nodes that are not present as a token.

 Preprocessing optimizations
 * Process the emails into a logical object structure